- About SEAS

 Petition for additional semester beyond senior year to complete the SB degree

 The Committee will weigh the student’s academic record and performance in the SEAS community when considering the petition.
-Petitions related to non-medical events must be submitted to the Undergraduate Engineering Committee before mid-November of the student’s fifth semester, on the day that coincides with the Registrar’s deadline for Pre Term Planning.
+Petitions related to non-medical events must be submitted to the Undergraduate Engineering Committee no later than January 15 between the student’s fifth and sixth terms (i.e., middle of junior year), or August 15 between the student’s fifth and sixth terms if the student’s fifth term is the spring.
 (Petitions related to legitimate medical conditions that require a request for approval for work at a reduced rate should be submitted directly to the Ad Board at any time.)
 Petitions are either “approved” or “denied.”
 The student is informed of the decision and any related instructions or stipulations in writing.
 In addition, SEAS will notify the Registrar and the student's Resident Dean (if applicable).
 A copy of the petition and the decision letter are placed in the student’s SEAS file.
 Under no circumstances will the Committee grant a student permission for more than two additional terms.